zacbayhan/twitter-gitter/README.md

 * add your creds to the required fields
 * then run your docker-compose up command

-now you should be listening to the twitter stream
+now you should be listening for keywords in the twitter stream